kaleidos-ventures/taiga-resources/taiga-resources/content/30min-setup.md

 #### Simple configuration:

 This configuration is likely to suit what you need.
-Edit environment variables in **docker-compose.yml**.
+Edit environment variables in **docker-compose.yml** and **docker-compose-inits.yml**.
+Have in mind that some of the variables are in both files, and you need to edit both.

 ##### taiga-db